Google Sheets Help & Support

 For this next step, you’ll want to again, choose Google Sheets as your app, but this time, choose "Update Spreadsheet Row" as the action.
 In this step, you’ll want to choose the same Spreadsheet and Worksheet as your previous step.

 When you get to the “Row ID” field, you will want to choose the row number or ID from the list of options returned from your “Find or Create Row” step.
-This will allow you to dynamically update rows in your spreadsheet because of the previously added search step.
+This will allow you to dynamically update the found row in your spreadsheet because of the previously added search step.

 Under that field, you will want to be sure to fill out any and all fields you wanted to update in your spreadsheet, using the data from your trigger step.
 The last steps here then are to test your Zap, make sure the row was updated in your spreadsheet, and turn on your Zap.